You think it would be simple to spot and identify as an enabler, but those who take on this role are often in denial of their behaviour too.

 - “Every time they get into a fight with their partner, I let them stay here because I’m scared they will get hurt – I just wish they would leave.”

 - “They spend all their money on drugs and have none left for food, but I don’t want them to be hungry or starve, so I help them and pay for them.”

 - “I lend them money to buy things I know they need when they’ve run out, but they promise to pay me back.”

 - “They don’t mean it when they get upset, I know they are struggling mentally and the death of their mother doesn’t help.
 I just want to be there for them.”

 This list can go on and on, and of course, each of these sentences is valid, especially if you are a caring person – but these are extremely difficult situations.

 Can you see that sentences like this and the actions around them display enabling behaviour that does not force someone to put their addiction behind them.

-Your family loses the person they once knew and love.
+Your family loses the person they once knew and loved.
 You lose control, your home, your marriage, your life and maybe sometimes your will.
 But your loved one also loses.

 The enabled person is stuck.
-Stuck in a role where decision making is taking away from them, where they feel incompetent, incapable, dependent and disempowered.
+They are stuck in a role where decision making is taken away from them, where they feel incompetent, incapable, dependent and disempowered.